 Psychiatrist Abigail Brenner writing in Psychology Today argues that ceremony and ritual help with all transitions.
 I remember when I was younger, whenever I was moving up to something new, like going away to college, or starting a new job, my mother would make me go to our church and pray a full rosary in front of the statue of the Blessed Virgin Mary (we were Catholics).
 At the time I did not know how they worked, but I have always felt that those prayers helped me cope with those transitions.

-Dr. Brenner, who is the author of the book, Shift: How to Deal When Life Changes, explains that rituals are tools that give you the freedom to take responsibility for the direction and purpose of your life.
-They give meaning to your journey.
+Dr. Brenner, who is the author of the book, Shift: How to Deal When Life Changes

 You can create and perform your own personally expressive rituals, and they don’t have to be anything religious.
 They can be as simple or elaborate as you want them to be, using them to mark and honor your transitions and special moments in your life that you find significant, in ways you find personally meaningful.